jmurowaniecki/vitriol/README.md

 [max-keyboard-url]: https://www.maxkeyboard.com/
 [diy-with-arduino]: https://www.makeuseof.com/tag/make-custom-shortcut-buttons-arduino/

-> P.S.: If you're intersted in use a custom printed keyboard see [MaxKeyboard][max-keyboard-url].
+> If you're intersted in use a custom printed keyboard see [MaxKeyboard][max-keyboard-url].
 \
-> P.S.²: If you want to make yourself a [custom keyboard using Arduino see more here][diy-with-arduino].
 \
+> If you want to make yourself a [custom keyboard using Arduino see more here][diy-with-arduino].
+\
+\
-> P.S.³: Due to errors rendering _Level 3, Super_ or _Meta_ codes using `draw_key` from [gkbd-keyboard-drawing](https://github.com/GNOME/libgnomekbd/blob/master/libgnomekbd/gkbd-keyboard-drawing.c) some keys where rendered and placed manually on keyboard layout example.
+> Due to errors rendering _Level 3, Super_ or _Meta_ codes using `draw_key` from [gkbd-keyboard-drawing](https://github.com/GNOME/libgnomekbd/blob/master/libgnomekbd/gkbd-keyboard-drawing.c) some keys where rendered and placed manually on keyboard layout example.